hardin47/website/Math154/Notes/08-classification.md

 **Algorithm**:  Bagging Forest

 ******
-1. Resample *cases* (observational units, not variables) and recalculate predictions.
-Choose $N' \leq N$ for the number of observations in the new training set through random sampling with replacement.
-Almost always we use $N' = N$ for a full bootstrap.
+1. Resample (bootstrap) *cases* (observational units, not variables).
-2. Build a tree on each new set of $N'$ training observations.
+2. Build a tree on each new set of (bootstrapped) training observations.
 3. Average (regression) or majority vote (classification).
 4. Note that for every bootstrap sample, approximately 2/3 of the observations will be chosen and 1/3 of them will not be chosen.